 The Phantom 3 Standard has been designed to a great extent for beginners; it has some features which make it appreciated.

 Its controller to a large extent is one of the major means of differentiating the three (3) different models of Phantom.
-The Phantom 3 Standard controller has a transmitter which has an inbuilt USB rechargeable battery and shoulder rocker dial used to control the pitch of the camera found in the drone.
+The Phantom 3 Standard controller has a transmitter that has an inbuilt USB rechargeable battery and shoulder rocker dial used to control the pitch of the camera found in the drone.

-The DJI Phantom 3 Standard has some flight modes which makes it more interesting, these flight modes include point of interest and the follow me modes.
+The DJI Phantom 3 Standard has some flight modes which makes it more interesting, these flight modes include point of interest and the follow-me modes.
 The point of interest mode which is also known as POI gives the drone user the chance to fly directly over the object or area which seems particularly interesting in circles.

-The follow me mode needs your phone or tablet to be GPS enabled and also have a really strong signal for it to function properly.
-Using this mode comes in two ways, you can either push the phantom 3 standard drone away from you by making it start in front of your position or you can set it at your back and make if follow you from there.
+The follow-me mode needs your phone or tablet to be GPS enabled and also has a really strong signal for it to function properly.
+Using this mode comes in two ways, you can either push the phantom 3 standard drones away from you by making it start in front of your position or you can set it at your back and make it you follow you from there.